Inbox 0: in a bad way.

 - Water the plant.
 Each edit you make to your content should directly contribute to the goal you’d like to accomplish.

 - Prepare; don’t plan.
-Structure your editorial calendar in a way that allows you to adjust your posts if you naturally think of new ideas as you write.
+Structure your editorial calendar in a way that allows you to adjust your posting schedule if you naturally think of new ideas or need to fit in time-sensitive content.

 - Take yourself out of the equation.
 If you’re preoccupied with “writing well” to impress others, you may feel pressure and get stuck.
 Concentrate on helping your audience instead.